 The Constitution of the Faculty Senate

-1. This body shall be known as the Iona College Faculty Senate, hereinafter referred to as the Faculty Senate.
+1. This body is known as the Iona College Faculty Senate (Faculty Senate).

-3. The presence of a majority of the members of the Faculty Senate shall constitute a quorum.
+3. A majority of the members of the Faculty Senate constitutes a quorum.

-4. For purposes of this constitution, full-time members of the faculty include tenured, tenure-track, visiting and clinical faculty members except those on administrative leave.
-The academic year begins with the first summer session and ends with the spring term.
+4. For purposes of this constitution, full-time members of the faculty include tenured, tenure-track, visiting and clinical faculty members, except those on administrative leave.

 5. Any amendments to this Constitution must be approved by the following method: Notification of all such amendments must be placed on the agenda, which will be distributed in writing at least one week in advance of a Faculty Senate meeting.
 For ratification, amendments must be approved by a two-third vote of the Faculty Senate.
-Amendments approved by the Faculty Senate must then be submitted to the full-time faculty of the college and be approved by two-thirds of those voting.
-Amendments approved by the faculty are then sent to the President of the College for his final approval.
+Amendments approved by the Faculty Senate must then be submitted to the full-time faculty of the college, within two years and be approved by two-thirds of those voting.
+Amendments approved by the faculty are then sent to the President of the College for final approval.

 6. By-laws of the Faculty Senate may be amended or repealed by a majority affirmative vote of the Faculty Senate membership.

-7. In like manner, changes in the composition or duties of the Faculty Senate committees, or the introduction or elimination of committees, shall require a majority affirmative vote of the Faculty Senate membership.
+7. Changes in the composition or duties of the Faculty Senate committees, or the introduction or elimination of committees, requires a majority affirmative vote of the Faculty Senate membership.
 Notification of all such matters must be placed on the agenda in advance.

-8. All questions before the Faculty Senate, other than amendments to this Constitution, shall be decided by majority vote of the quorum present.
+8. All questions before the Faculty Senate, other than amendments to this Constitution, are decided by majority vote of the quorum.